 Only time will tell how many more seasons the Sinking Barn will endure, so now is a good time to go see it in all its glory before nature takes its course.
 The barn will likely one day collapse into the water or be demolished, but no one really knows.

-****Editor’s Note**** – Around August of 2016, the barn finally succumbed to the forces of nature and has begun its descent into the lake.
+****Editor’s Note**** – Around August of 2016, the barn finally succumbed to the forces of nature and began its descent into the lake.
+By May of 2017, the barn was gone for good.

 While in the area: Zimmerman is about an hour north of the Twin Cities, and just north of town is one of the last remaining Happy Chef statues in Princeton.
 Or check out the hugely-underrated town of Anoka, which bills itself as the “Halloween Capital of America.”